MatthewDittrich/Travelling-to-CERN/README.md

   - Don't forget any medications.
   - Don't forget to get two adapters for Switzerland and France.
 Two-prong cables are the same in Swiss/France but 3-prongs are different.
     - **Note:** Older electronics may not be able to handle the higher voltage in Europe.
 Newer laptops, phones, and such will be fine.
+## 7. Arrival Day
+  - ### Phone a Friend
+    - If possible, see if another UF graduate student can meet up with you at the Geneva airport.
+Ideally, they would help you travel from the airport to CERN, and guide you along the initial steps to getting settled at CERN.
+  - ### Airport -> CERN
+    - TPG (Bus/Tram System)
+      - Easiest path from airport arrivals is to follow signs to rental car counters, then exit terminal and walk to the road (on left) where there is a bus stop.
+Take any bus that stops there except 10 (Buses 23, 28, 57) and exit at “Blandonnet”.
+Then take stairs up to tram station.
+Take Tram 18 to CERN (the last stop!)
+Take the direction heading west away from downtown.
+    - Taxi
+      - Most expensive option, but maybe the easiest depending on the time of day you arrive.
+Tell the driver you are wanting to go to CERN.
+    - CERN Shuttle
+      - CERN does offer a free shuttle service.
+As of July 2022, this service has been temporarily disabled.
+Please check [this link](https://sce-dep.web.cern.ch/mobility/shuttle/circuit-4) to see if Circuit 4 is up and running again.
+    - Uber
+  - ### Getting Your CERN Access Card (and Dosimeter if Needed)
+    1. Head to BLDG 33 (across from the huge, iconic Globe of Science and Innovation).
+        - Show your pre-registration form and passport to get a visitor's pass to enter the CERN site (they may ask for other documents so be prepared).
+    2. Head to BLDG 61 and look for the User's office to finish your registration.
+        - BLDG 61 is very close to Restuarant 1, the CERN library, and many other main attractions.
+    3. Head to BLDG 55 to get your official CERN Access Card.
+        - BLDG 55 is accessible 'outside' the CERN gates.
+Head back to BLDG 33, walk outside towards the blue dipole magnet, and you will see BLDG 55 in front of you.
+    4. Dosimeter
+        - If needed, head upstairs in BLDG 55 to obtain a temporary Dosimeter.